john-carroll-sw/Transformed-By-AIGBB/README.md

    - Optional:
      - Navigate to the parent of the project directory: `cd ..\<project-directory>`
      - Open in VS Code: `code <project-folder-name>`
-2. Copy `.env.sample` to a new file called `.env` and configure the settings.
+2. Copy `.env.sample` to a new file called `.env` and configure the settings: `copy .env.sample .env`

     These variables are required:
     - `AZURE_OPENAI_RESOURCE`